|Dewgong||Water/Ice||Cave||5 (unknown), 10 (unknown)|

 Floor B1F (main)

-You’ll start left from the centre, on a section of higher ground.
+You’ll start left from the center, on a section of higher ground.
 Go south, down the slope.
 Keep going until you reach the wall along the bottom, then go up the slope on the right to reach another area of higher ground.
 Grab the Super Repel to the left of the slope.
 Up ahead, there’s a ladder going down.
 Go past it, towards the east.

 Down the next slope, you should reach the first stone block that you pushed–the one nearer the west side.
 If you jumped from the hole, you’ll also land here.
 In any case, shove the stone block into the hole on the right.
 Afterwards, you may follow it down the hole.
 Or you can go back and head clockwise from the first ladder on this floor.